mednoise/mednoise.github.io/README.md

 ##### Acknowledgements:

-mednoise documentation created using Sphinx 4.0.3
+Documentation created using `Sphinx 4.0.3`